epics-base/pvaPy/documentation/streamingFramework.md

 ## Performance Testing

-All tests described in this section have been performed with PvaPy version 5.1.0 on a 64-bit linux machine with 96 logical cores (Intel Xeon Gold 6342 CPU with hyperthreading enabled) running at 3.5 GHz, and with 2TB of RAM.
+All tests described in this section have been performed with PvaPy version 5.1.0 (Python 3.9 conda package) on a 64-bit linux machine with 96 logical cores (Intel Xeon Gold 6342 CPU with hyperthreading enabled) running at 3.5 GHz, and with 2TB of RAM.
 Image server and all consumers were running on the same machine.